whitneyburton/portfolios/students/1510/1mod_portfolio.md

 ## Your Mission

-Turing gave me the opportunity to learn and create a new career from myself.
-My mission is a to make
+I came to Turing to gain programming skills.
+Programming always seemed like a vast ocean, and I never knew where to step in.
+My mission is to work hard and develop a unique set of skills that will help me succeed in the field I am interested in

 ## End of Module Assessment